PacktPublishing/Hands-On-Infrastructure-Monitoring-with-Prometheus/README.md

 Prometheus is an open source monitoring system.
 It provides a modern time series database, a robust query language, several metric visualization possibilities, and a reliable alerting solution for traditional and cloud-native infrastructure.

 This book covers the following exciting features:
+Grasp monitoring fundamentals and implement them using Prometheus Discover how to extract metrics from common infrastructure services Find out how to take full advantage of PromQL
+Design a highly available, resilient, and scalable Prometheus stack Explore the power of Kubernetes Prometheus Operator Understand concepts such as federation and cross-shard aggregation Unlock seamless global views and long-term retention in cloud-native apps with Thanos

 If you feel this book is for you, get your [copy](https://www.amazon.com/dp/1789612349) today!